Catch up on our latest research on Transatlantic Relations.

 Maintaining the Transatlantic Institutional Order

 First, the initiative develops strategies to engage, manage, and maintain the transatlantic relationship.
 The U.S. and Europe continue to share interests and values in an era of increased geopolitical competition; these include rule-setting in trade, finance, access to dual-use technologies, intellectual property rights, the internet and cyberspace, human rights, and climate change.
-The program identifies policies, debates, and transatlantic political coalitions in which European governments can invest to maintain U.S. engagement with Europe and uphold multilateral approaches to global governance.
+The programme identifies policies, debates, and transatlantic political coalitions in which European governments can invest to maintain U.S. engagement with Europe and uphold multilateral approaches to global governance.

 Strengthening European Deterrence